meteor/guide/content/tinytest.md

 > ...
 Ideally, each test case is independent from the others.
 Substitutes such as method stubs, mock objects, fakes, and test harnesses can be used to assist testing a module in isolation.

 The object of a unit test is to prove functionality you have written.
 It is not to prove third-party or other package or library code which may form a part of your codebase.
-This may require that you head up your tests with *stubs, mocks* or *fakes* which satisfy the demands of your code, but are non-functional (or have limited functionality).
+This may require that you head up your tests with *stubs, mocks/spies* or *fakes* which satisfy the demands of your code, but are non-functional (or have limited functionality).
 Alternatively, instead of placing the stubs in your test file, you could put them into a separate `stubs.js` file, which you `api.addFiles`, or even create and add a stubs package which you then `api.use`.

 From [martinfowler.com](http://www.martinfowler.com/articles/mocksArentStubs.html):